andyaiken/skirmish/static/media/encounters.aca95364d6c04517bf95.md

 When it's a monster's turn to act, you'll see much less information, because the monster has already decided what they want to do; press the button at the bottom and they'll do it.

+Monsters are similar to heroes in most ways, but you may see a few special keywords:
+* **Beast** or **Mindless** - A monster with either of these keywords doesn't have a role or a background.
+* **Drone** - A monster with this keyword is particularly easy to kill; they die as soon as they take any damage.
+* **Undead** - A monster with this keyword is hard to keep down; if they are unconscious at the start of their turn they have a chance to reanimate.

-When they've done everything they want to do, the button will change to say `End Turn`, which you can press to move on to the next combatant.
+When the monster has done everything they want to do, the button will change to say `End Turn`, which you can press to move on to the next combatant.

 ---